-Lots of people would like to modify their cars in some way, but they are put off by the potential expense of it.
-That said, there are many cheap car mods available as options for those who want to boost their car's appearance or performance without breaking the bank.
+Many people would like to modify their cars in some way, but they are put off by the potential expense of it.
+That said, many cheap car mods are available as options for those who want to boost their car's appearance or performance without breaking the bank.

-In today’s blog, we’re looking at some of the best cheap car mods available anywhere on the market.
+Let's look at some of the best cheap car mods available.

 1. Headlight Covers

-This is one of the more practical steps you can take to modify the car's exterior.
-The cheap car mod involves simply removing the OEM covers around your headlamps and then just replacing it with a different style that may alter the apparent shape or other look of your front lights.
-A very simple step that can also apply to the rear light (see further below).
+This is one of the more practical steps to changing the car's exterior.
+This cheap car mod involves removing the OEM covers around the headlamps and replacing them with a different style that may alter the shape or look.
+It's a straightforward step that can also apply to the rear lights (see below).

 2. Racing Stripes